keymanapp/keyman/web/src/test/manual/web/regression-tests/README.md

         - testing
           - regression-tests

-Keyman Engine for Web, Keyman Developer (kmcomp, kmcmpdll, kmanalyze) must be built prior to running the tests.
+Keyman Engine for Web, Keyman Developer (kmcomp, kmanalyze) must be built prior to running the tests.
 (If not testing source versions, only kmanalyze is required).
 See the build documentation for each project for details; summary below: